 European ideas about racial determinants of individual and group identity that became rooted in North America also eventually influenced Amerindian understandings of identity.
-Historically, the idea of biological determination of identity was foreign to indigenous communities, whose members were less interested in skin colour as identifiers than language and other learned aspects such as culturally appropriate behaviour, social affiliation, and loyalty, together a reflection of the willingness of indigenous peoples to accept, adopt and assimilate outsiders as individuals or as groups.
+Historically, the idea of biological determination of identity was foreign to indigenous communities, whose members were less interested in skin color as an identifier than in language and other learned aspects such as culturally appropriate behavior, social affiliation, and loyalty.
+These identifiers together are a reflection of the willingness of indigenous peoples to accept, adopt, and assimilate outsiders as individuals or as groups.
 As James A. Clifton argues, "modern Indians" who later absorbed Euro-American culture and knowledge also tended toward adopting biological or "blood quantum" theories to determine individual and group identity.

-Many theories of racial identity that accepted such notions of Native identity were based on primordiality, which, in turn, determined authenticity: communities of indigenous people who do not "look" Native and behave like Natives were dismissed as being white, black or mulato.
-9 Identity as determined through culture, therefore, is also problematic, especially as understood by anthropologists who theorized an "essentialist," one-to-one relationship between genetic inheritance and the transmission of tradition.
-As J. Anthony Paredes noted, "culture as a particular social repertoire of ways of doing things, ways of talking, ways of thinking can easily be seen by insiders and outsiders alike as a set of essential characteristics upon which people's existence over time depends."
-10 With the work of Eric Wolf, Jonathan Friedman and others, culture is no longer a given but something in a state of "constant construction and negotiation among and between social actors, even if not fully under their volition.
-Culture becomes, then, as much the product of identity formation and maintenance processes as a determinant of identity status for a people."11
+Many theories of racial identity that accepted such biological notions of native identity were based on primordiality, which, in turn, determined authenticity: communities of indigenous people who did not "look" native or behave like natives were dismissed as being white, black, or mulatto.9 Identity as determined through culture, therefore, is also problematic, especially as understood by anthropologists who theorized an "essentialist," one-to-one relationship between genetic inheritance and the transmission of tradition.
+As J. Anthony Paredes notes, "culture as a particular social repertoire of ways of doing things, ways of talking, ways of thinking can easily be seen by insiders and outsiders alike as a set of essential characteristics upon which people's existence over time depends."
+With the work of Eric Wolf, Jonathan Friedman, and others, culture is no longer considered a given, but something in a state of "constant construction and negotiation among and between social actors, even if not fully under their volition.
+Culture becomes, then, as much the product of identity formation and maintenance processes as a determinant of identity status for a people."
+11

 As Alexandra Harmon explains, "Indian" connotes a sense of self with "hundreds of formulations" at the community or group level and "millions of formulations" at the level of the individual.
 Identity therefore becomes "an overarching social category variously defined," one that has been diverse, multifaceted, and elastic, changing over time.
-In turn, indigenous groups or communities "owe their elasticity to the multivalent and contingent nature of their members' social affiliations."
-The strength of individual and group identity will also vary through space and time.
+In turn, indigenous groups or communities "owe their elasticity to the multivalent and contingent nature of their members' social affiliations."12 The strength of individual and group identity will also vary through space and time.
 Paredes cites examples (and more follow below) of groups who "clung to a rustic way of life much like their non-Indian rural neighbours, though here and there might be some humble detail of habit or custom traceable to indigenous roots.
 Despite near cultural identity with their neighbours, these groups retained a distinct identity as 'Indian', albeit often a strongly devalued one."
-Such potentially "layered" identities suggest implications for notions of "racial purity" and/or authenticity, along with historical understandings of transculturation, where such processes represent more subtle, nuanced forms of change, interculturation, 14 and identity formation or transformation.
+13 Such potentially "layered" identities suggest implications for notions of "racial purity" and/ or authenticity, along with historical understandings of transculturation, where such processes represent more subtle, nuanced forms of change, interculturation, 14 and identity formation or transformation.